dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_ten.rst

 data quality tests expectations.

-Data pipelines have the property that they typically do not control what data they injest.
+Data pipelines have the property that they typically do not control what data they ingest.
 Unlike a traditional application where you can prevent users from entering malformed data, data pipelines do not have that option.
 When unexpected data enters a pipeline and causes a software error, typically the only recourse is to update your code.